 Checklist for Balboa Peninsula Summer Trolley in Newport Beach:

-- Official Balboa Peninsula Trolley info on the City of Newport Beach website – this is the best resource for official info
+- Official Balboa Peninsula Trolley info on the City of Newport Beach website and map of trolley route – this is the best resource for official info

 - Balboa Trolley Tracker website